 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was last tested on Tuesday 22 September 2020.
-The test was carried out by Gedling Borough Council’s web development officer.
+This website was last tested on Wednesday 16 February 2022.
+The test was carried out by Gedling Borough Council’s communications officer.